CiscoDevNet/api-design-guide/principles.md

 *R2*.
 A collection representation is encoded as application/json with an array attribute containing representations of resources in the collection.

 *R3*.
-When a collection supports pagination, a representation of that collection conforms to the [paginated collection template]() (FIXME).
+When a collection supports pagination, a representation of that collection conforms to the [paginated collection template &sect; 3.6.3.4](README.md).

 *R4*.
 A resource representation as provided in a server response includes a "url" field that is the absolute and canonical URL of the resource itself.